zerohun/PositionTracker/README.md

-Once you register regular expression of url, when you leave the page, it will save scroll position of the page that has url matchs the regular expression.
+Once you register regular expression of url, when you leave the page, it will save scroll position of the page that has url that matches the regular expression.

 ```javascript
   app.run(['positionTrackerService', function(positionTrackerService){